Monday, September 16, 1968

 AlbumSome of the songs worked on during this session were first released on the "The Beatles (Mono)" LP

-Having spent the three past days recording “Glass Onion“, The Beatles moved on and started working on the next track, Paul McCartney’s ballad “I Will“.
-George Harrison didn’t take part in this recording and may not have been present at the session.
+After three days spent recording “Glass Onion“, The Beatles moved on and started working on Paul McCartney’s ballad “I Will“.
+George Harrison was not involved in this recording and might not have attended the session.
 As George Martin was on holiday for most of September 1968, Chris Thomas produced this session.

 The three Beatles recorded 67 takes of the basic track, with Paul on vocals and acoustic guitar and Ringo Starr and John Lennon on percussions.